Skip to main content

 What Kincaid Will Do Differently

-As a member of Congress from WA-01, I cannot directly govern Seattle or District 7.
+As a member of Congress from WA-01.
+I cannot directly govern Seattle or District 7.
 But I can use the platform and the tools available to a member of Congress to fight for Asian American communities across this region.
 Here is specifically what that means:

 1. Take Anti-Asian Hate Crimes Seriously With Legislation and Funding

 Support robust funding for the COVID-19 Hate Crimes Act's implementation and push to expand it.
-Advocate for dedicated federal resources for law enforcement training on hate crime identification and prosecution, with specific attention to anti-Asian bias.
-Anti-Asian hate crime is not a phase that has passed it is an ongoing pattern that requires sustained federal attention and consistent enforcement.
+Advocate for dedicated federal resources for law enforcement training on hate crime identification and prosecution.
+With specific attention to anti-Asian bias.
+Anti-Asian hate crime is not a phase that has passed.
+It is an ongoing pattern that requires sustained federal attention and consistent enforcement.

 2. Support the Chinatown-International District with Federal Community Development Resources

-Work to direct federal Community Development Block Grant funding, Small Business Administration resources, and historic preservation funds toward the preservation and revitalization of Seattle's Chinatown-International District.
+Work to direct federal Community Development Block Grant funding, Small Business Administration resources, and historic preservation funds.
+Toward the preservation and revitalization of Seattle's Chinatown-International District.
 These neighborhoods are national cultural treasures.
-They deserve federal investment, not neglect.
+They deserve federal investment not neglect.

 3. Oppose Federal Policies That Undermine Public Safety in Vulnerable Communities

-Legislation like the Housing Not Handcuffs Act, which would restrict the ability of local governments to address dangerous encampments and chronic disorder, disproportionately harms the communities least able to absorb those costs including small business districts like the International District.
+Legislation like the Housing Not Handcuffs Act.
+Which would restrict the ability of local governments to address dangerous encampments and chronic disorder.
+Disproportionately harms the communities least able to absorb those costs including small business districts like the International District.
 I will oppose such legislation and make clear why.
 Compassion for homeless individuals cannot come at the expense of the safety and survival of working immigrant communities.

 4. Advocate for Homelessness Reform That Actually Works